Arugula Beet Salad

 For the salad:

-- 1 golden beet, roasted, peeled, and cut into mini triangles
+- 1 medium roasted golden beet peeled, halved and cut into small wedges

 - 1 cup orange segments